 - BIOL 002 - Organismal and Population Biology - Spring Semester

 Bio 2 may be taken before Bio 1, but Bio 1 is taught only in the fall and Bio 2 only in the spring.
 AP credit in biology will not satisfy the medical school requirement.
 If you have AP credit, you may either take Bio 1 and Bio 2 (and relinquish your AP credit) or take one of the introductory courses (Bio 1 or Bio 2) and an intermediate level biology course with a lab.
 In choosing courses, keep in mind that Bio 1 and Bio 2 provide a sound foundation for the MCATs, so be sure that you have mastery of that material if you plan to substitute another biology course.
+The biology department encourages and welcomes you to take more than the required number of biology courses.
 (To receive AP credit in biology, you must score a 5 on the AP exam, or a 6 or 7 on the IB and successfully complete one other Swarthmore biology course with a laboratory.)

 Veterinary schools often require genetics and/or microbiology in addition to Bio 1 and 2.
 Note that microbiology has Chem 22 as a pre-requisite.

 - CHEM 010 - Foundation of Chemical Principles - Fall Semester OR

 - CHEM 010HN - Foundation of Chemical Principles - Honors - Fall Semester

 - CHEM 022 - Organic Chemistry I - Spring Semester